uktrade/tamato/README.rst

 Then you can browse to http://localhost:8000/ to view the app.
 To access the Django admin page, browse to http://localhost:8000/admin/.

+In order to define or override developer-specific Django settings in a local developement environment, then you may wish to create a `settings/dev_override.py` file.

 Testing
 ~~~~~~~